 RX100: There are five versions of this pocket-rocket.
 The 1-inch sensor is one of Sony’s most remarkable sensors in recent years.
 It is used by Canon for its RX100 clone.
 Combine the quality of this sensor with a stellar wide-aperture Carl Zeiss zoom lens and this compact camera can match entry-level DSLRs for quality.
 It has a very impressive build quality and is reassuringly solid.
 As the lens withdraws into the body this camera can easily be put in a jacket pocket or clutch bag.
 The Mark III, IV and V models have the pop-up EVF – which is worth paying the extra money for.
 Most compacts these days don’t capture images that are too different to smart phones but this camera is the exception to the rule.
 It is the pro-photographer’s compact.
 How Sony crammed all of this into this little bundle-of-joy is a miracle.

-Alpha a6300: This is the 24 Megapixel E-Mount Alpha.
+Alpha a6500: This is the 24 Megapixel E-Mount Alpha.
 It has the same lens mount as the A7 cameras but features the smaller APS-C sensor (sometimes referred to as a ‘cropped sensor’).
-It has really fast Autofocus and can shoot at 11 frames per second.
+It has really fast Autofocus and can shoot up to 11 frames per second.
 When I need to travel really light this would be the Alpha that I would choose.
 The lenses for this camera can provide a substantial weight saving compared to the equivalent full-frame lenses for the A7 Series cameras.
 The camera provides remarkable performance in terms of dynamic range and high ISO performance, but when the absolute best IQ (image quality) is required the full frame sensors of the A7 cameras will offer superior performance.
-This camera was an upgrade to my older A6000 and offered better Lock-On AF tracking, better build quality, better EVF, Microphone input, and 4K video recording.
-It also offers Eye-AF in AF-C which is a great feature to ensure shallow depth of field portraits are reliably sharp.
+This camera is an upgrade to my older A6300 cameras and offers a bigger buffer and Steadyshot inside.
+Like the A6300 it also offers Eye-AF in AF-C which is a great feature to ensure shallow depth of field portraits are reliably sharp.

 A7RII: Camera of the year 2015.
 The original A7R was a landmark camera in the development of mirrorless cameras.
 The camera did have some quirks that had to be accommodated for the discerning photographer.
 All of these foibles/glitches were fixed for the second generation A7R.
 These include a first-curtain electronic shutter that is quieter and a silent shooting mode.
 A minimum shutter speed can now be assigned in any exposure mode.
 Steadyshot inside together with the dampened shutter dramatically reduces the risk of camera shake and shutter shock.
 Add a host of other features including 4K movie recording, 399 Phase Detection points covering a massive area of the sensor, improved EVF, high ISO performance and dynamic range and this camera is certainly a camera to be reckoned with.
 Probably the most ground-breaking feature for Canon users and the industry as a whole, is that this camera can maintain the AF performance of most Canon lenses via an intelligent adapter such as the Metabones Mark IV.